Former Foster Parent Receives 25 Years For Sexually Assaulting Children In His Care

 Gary Reed was sentenced on June 7 to spend 25 years in prison for sexually abusing the foster children he had in his care.

-The police took the report very seriously and launched an investigation where they were able to record audio of a phone conversation between Reed and a former foster child where Reed admits to sexually abusing him.
+The police took the report very seriously and launched an investigation where they were able to record audio of a phone conversation between Reed and a former foster child, where Reed admitted to sexually abusing him.

 Once charges were filed against Reed, more victims came forward to report his abuse.
 Reed was a foster parent for 17 years, from 1992 to 2009.
 He focused on taking boys in who were in their teenage years because they were the most difficult to place in other foster homes.

-Reed pled guilty to sexually assaulting two of the children that were put in his care, with one of the men writing a letter about Reed.
-The victim’s wife read the letter that stated the then teenage boy felt he had finally found salvation in Reed’s home.
+Reed pleaded guilty to sexually assaulting two of the children that were put in his care, with one of the men writing a letter about Reed.
+The victim’s wife read the letter that stated the then-teenage boy felt he had finally found salvation in Reed’s home.

 He had been emotionally and physically abused by his father for years before he jumped out of his window and escaped.
 He was placed in Reed’s home where he felt safe for the first time in his life, Kenosha News reports.